 If your organisation or enterprise allows department heads or even other staff outside of the procurement team to make purchases, you will need to exercise even more keen vigilance to guard against unethical transactions.

 After all, these professionals might not have the same degree of training and understanding of what is “ethical” from a procurement perspective, as those for whom purchasing is a core competency.
 As mentioned earlier in this article, non-procurement people might have heard stories of the perks afforded to individuals involved in deal-brokering, and be under the misconception that such benefits are acceptable.

 Correcting and Avoiding Procurement Ethics Problems

 A written procurement ethics policy remains the starting point for raising and maintaining standards in an organisation.
-Employees at all levels that are involved in procurement need to know what is expected of them, and a written policy helps to resolve any arguments.
+Employees at all levels involved in procurement need to know what is expected of them, and a written policy helps resolve any arguments.
 There are also further conditions if such a policy is to be effective:

 - Senior management must endorse the policy and act according to it.

 - Employees and stakeholders must be able to easily see and understand the policy.
 A dedicated webpage on the organisation’s website is one outlet.
 Systematic inclusion in the annual report is another.